 4. Know Your Industry

-With all the complexities involved in nursing, the continuously evolving standards and the high stakes involved when a mistake is made, staying current on research and policy, whether locally or at the national level, is important to protect your nursing career and patients and establish yourself as an expert.
+With all the complexities involved in nursing, the continuously evolving standards, and the high stakes involved when a mistake is made, staying current on research and policy, whether locally or at the national level, is important to protect your nursing career and patients and establish yourself as an expert.

 5. Leadership Qualities

 "Be willing to lead by example, with grace and strength, honesty and integrity," says Shaffer.
 "Take some time to explore the history of the leaders you admire and learn which qualities you most want to emulate in your own professional life.
-Self-development is a non-stop process for effective leaders and, in order to advance your career, you must learn to lead."
+Self-development is a non-stop process for effective leaders and, to advance your career, you must learn to lead."

 6. Good Presentation